 Jackson's Blue Ribbon Pub are known for their lively and inviting atmosphere – and are a great choice to watch a game.
 They keep it local with several Wisconsin beers on tap, fresh ingredients from the greater Milwaukee area and spirits from Great Lakes Distillery.
 Enjoy wing night on Wednesdays before grabbing a shuttle to the Brewers, Bucks or Marquette games!

 Brewers fans have flocked to Kelly's for years, and its location near Miller Park will maintain its status as one of Milwaukee's most-loved baseball bars.
 Kelly's has two big rooms and some smaller rooms featuring three pool tables, five dart boards, video golf and multiple video games.
 One room features six big screen TVs and there are tons of other TVs throughout the bar.

-The menu is mostly standard sandwiches and pizzas, but dinner specials include ribs, shrimp, spaghetti and Mexican food for Wednesday games.
+The menu is mostly standard sandwiches and pizzas, but dinner specials include ribs, shrimp, spaghetti and Mexican food.
 There is some memorabilia in each room and you can tell that baseball is a major influence here.